 Hackers have attacked America’s defense establishment, as well as companies from Google to Morgan Stanley to security giant RSA, and fingers point to China as the culprit.
 The author gets an exclusive look at the raging cyber-war—Operation Aurora!
 Operation Shady rat!—and learns why Washington has been slow to fight back.

 20 years ago today, Linus Torvalds released the first version of his “hobby” operating system.
 He made this rather nonchalant announcement to the Minix community:

-On Facebook the user options are notoriously obscure and subject to change, but...– How Google Dominates Us (well worth the read, by the way)
+“On Facebook the user options are notoriously obscure and subject to change, but most users share with “friends”, the word having been captured and drained bloodless.”—How Google Dominates Us (well worth the read, by the way)

 I’m a 15 year old tech enthusiast1 and as such, I read numerous tech blogs, product reviews, and thousand-page hardware reference books, I use Linux, my mom calls me “techy”, and I get excessively frustrated with crappy electronics.
 I’m a hardcore geek.
 But I’m not standard issue.
 No, I’m a purist, and by that, of course, I mean that I have no job.
 Yes, you’re jealous.
 Yes, I love free computers.
 Yes, I love open source.
 Yes, I’m a Mormon.2

 Why pluck one string… what good is just one note?
 Oh, one string sounds fine, I guess… but we were once ‘one notes’, We were lonely wheat quietly ground into grain… What light and momentary pain!
 So why the safe distance, this curious look?
 Why tear out single pages when you can throw away the book?
 Why pluck one string when you can strum the guitar?